 Are Your Ready for the EU Supply Chain Law?

-What is Corporate Sustainability Due Diligence Directive
+What is Corporate Sustainability Due Diligence Directive or the EU Supply Chain Law?

 The Corporate Sustainability Due Diligence Directive (CSDDD) marks a pivotal moment in responsible business practices, addressing key aspects of sustainability, human rights, and environmental safeguards.
 This EU law mandates a comprehensive sustainability approach that goes beyond mere profit considerations, drawing inspiration from international frameworks such as the OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights, ILO-defined human rights conventions, and the UN Sustainable Development Goals.